mellisphera/mellisphera-api/README.md

 ## Mellisphera API

 This is the back end of MelliHealth beekeeping platform.
-It is closely linked with [mellihealth-api](https://github.com/mellisphera/mellihealth-api) backend.
+It is closely linked with [mellihealth-web](https://github.com/mellisphera/mellihealth-web) frontend.
 An overview of the whole architecture is given below :

 ![](img/mellihealth_scheme.png)